SamuelGong/Dordis/README.md

 This repository contains the evaluation artifacts of our paper titled *Dordis: Efficient Federated Learning with Dropout-Resilient Differential Privacy*, which will be presented at EuroSys'24 conference.
+You can find the preprint of the paper [here](https://arxiv.org/pdf/2209.12528.pdf).

 [Zhifeng Jiang](http://home.cse.ust.hk/~zjiangaj/), [Wei Wang](https://home.cse.ust.hk/~weiwa/), [Ruichuan Chen](https://www.ruichuan.org/)